go101/immutable-value-proposal/README.md

 }

 {
-	const c Counter
+	final c Counter
 	c.mu.Lock() // error: c.mu is read-only

 	var p = &c  // p is a reader pointer of type *Counter:reader p.mu.Lock() // ok by the rule, but it makes c become a non-immutable value,
 	            // which may cause some confusions.
 	            // To avoid such cases happening, we can forbid taking addresses
-	            // of constants, but I feel this trade-off isn't worth it.
+	            // of finals, but I feel this trade-off isn't worth it.
 }
 ```

 To support partial read-only, the following rules need to be added:
-1. constants are always unaddressable.
+1. finals are always unaddressable.
 1. values of `struct{t T:writable}` can be converted/assignable to `struct{t T}`.
 1. function values
 	1. values of `func (struct{t T})` can be converted/assignable to `func (struct{t T:writable})`.